 Color Coordinating Candle Centerpieces For a Wedding Reception: You can tailor the color of the candle centerpieces to the theme of the wedding, if you have one planned.
-For example if you are planning on using purple wedding lighting around the venue, then purple candles will tie the table décor in with the surrounding theme.
-While white is usually the go to color for traditional wedding styles.
+For example if you are planning on using purple wedding lighting around the venue, then purple candles will tie the table decor in with the surrounding theme.
+White is usually the go to candle color for traditional wedding styles.
 Don’t forget, along with color choices, there are also scented and soy based candles to choose from.

-Decoration Accessories: There are a whole host of items that can be used to creating wedding centerpiece arrangements:
+There are a whole host of items that can be used to create wedding centerpiece arrangements:

 - Candle and flower wedding centerpieces

 - Decorative ornaments

 - Wooden or stone trays to hold everything together

 - Fabrics can be used to wrap around glass candle holders

 - Jars such as Mason jars can act as candle holders

 Floating Candle Centerpieces